tmo1/sms-ie/README.md

 ## Installation

-SMS Import / Export is available from [Github](https://github.com/tmo1/sms-ie).
+SMS Import / Export is available from [GitHub](https://github.com/tmo1/sms-ie).
 Releases, which include pre-built APK packages, can be downloaded from the [Releases page](https://github.com/tmo1/sms-ie/releases), and are also available at [F-Droid](https://f-droid.org/packages/com.github.tmo1.sms_ie/).
 Automatically built (debug) packages of the latest code pushed to the repository are generally available [here](https://github.com/tmo1/sms-ie/actions/workflows/build.yml) (click on the latest workflow run, then click on `com.github.tmo1.sms_ie` in the `Artifacts` section).

+ - Application ID: `com.github.tmo1.sms_ie`

+ - App signing certificate fingerprint (SHA-256) (for GitHub, as opposed to F-Droid, releases): `C1:05:E6:D9:67:55:42:D4:34:A9:CD:E9:DC:79:B2:49:F1:AC:0A:FC:3B:8A:AE:C7:D5:C8:20:11:36:CF:FD:BE`

 For instructions on building the app from its source code, see [`BUILDING.md`](BUILDING.md).

 The app is currently available in two ["product flavors"](https://developer.android.com/build/build-variants#product-flavors): `standard` and `legacy`. `standard` will only run on devices with API level >= 21 ([Android 5.0 Lollipop](https://developer.android.com/about/versions/lollipop)), and uses the latest versions of all its dependencies. `legacy` will run on devices with API level as low as 19 ([Android 4.4 KitKat](https://developer.android.com/about/versions/kitkat)), but uses outdated versions of several of its dependencies. *There is no difference in functionality between the two flavors* (although some functionality is dependent on the *actual API level* of the device on which the app is run, as per the following section, regardless of which app flavor is used); accordingly, the `standard` flavor should always be used except when deploying to devices with API level < 21.